 To put it simply, when someone develops periodontal disease, the body sends neutrophils to combat the bacteria in and around the teeth and gingiva.
 But the neutrophils spread throughout the entire body, overreacting and damaging other cells in the body, leading to an increase in other systemic health problems that we’ve long seen in thousands of research studies.

-This study finally answers the underlying connection between dental health and a patient’s overall health.
-And it further supports the critical importance of dental hygiene, not just for the health of your smile but also for the reduction of heart disease, stroke, diabetes, and more.
+This study answers the underlying association between dental health and a patient’s overall health.
+And it further supports the critical importance of dental hygiene, not just for oral health but also for the reduction of heart disease, stroke, diabetes, and more.

 Dental hygienists and dentists need to educate their patients on this important link and emphasize the importance of regular exams and preventive dental hygiene care.